Skip to content

 Many authors aren’t aware of all the steps involved publishing a book, because traditional publishing takes care of it all.
 When self-publishing, authors have to handle everything themselves.
 So many ask: Why is proofreading important?
 Proofreading is an essential step in the publishing process, the last quality check before a book is sent out to readers.
 So let’s explore why proofreading is important for self-publishing authors.
 What is proofreading?
 Proofreading is the last step before publishing your book.
 As a final quality check, proofreading looks for spelling errors, missing or incorrect punctuation, repetition (‘the the’), formatting mistakes, formatting inconsistencies, spelling… Read More »Why is proofreading important for self-published authors?

 Spring is a season of blooming flowers and blossoming romance.
-These writing prompts for romance stories are all themed around the spring season.
+These romantic writing prompts are all themed around the spring season.
 Many romance stories use spring motifs, especially when it comes to flowers, so why not take inspiration from that?
 You could start your story in spring, set it entirely in spring, or have spring as the backdrop to falling in love.
 Any acknowledgement or credit for using any of my writing prompts is always appreciated, whether it’s linking to my website from yours or a social media shoutout.
-Writing prompts for a spring romance You can take… Read More »Writing prompts for romance stories set in spring
+22 romantic writing prompts You can take just one prompt or… Read More »Romantic writing prompts set in spring

 Query letter samples for fantasy novels